open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/streaming-kafka.md

 ```

-## Query the data which was streamed to Enterprise OPA
+## Query the data which was streamed to EOPA

-The same data we have seen using `kcat` can now be queried from Enterprise OPA.
+The same data we have seen using `kcat` can now be queried from EOPA.

 We can run a simple curl command to verify that the data has been ingested and transformed correctly.